£63.75 £85.00

 TECHNICAL INFO

-Time MID 57 pedals, hailing from France and in production during the 1990s (yet still new & unused after all this time!).
-Made from plastic/steel and weighing in at 390 grams - pretty lightweight for clipless pedals at that time.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike too.
+Suntour XCD flat bar brake levers (or handles if you prefer), hailing from Japan and in production from the 1980s to the 1990s (yet still new & unused after all this time!).
+Made from aluminium/rubber and weighing in at 222 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 OVERVIEW